adyahoo/FinalProjectTracking/README.md

 ## About This Project

-Named Catalyst, this project created for tracking and manage Timedoor Indonesia's projects as a software company and blogs.
+Named Catalyst :green_heart:, this project created for tracking and manage Timedoor Indonesia's projects as a software company and blogs.
 This project contains 3 roles of users which is Admin, Project Manager and Programmer.

 ## Get Started